 Trisha, 16, is young single parent who had been in a violent and emotionally abusive relationship.
 While in the relationship she was regularly attending a training and life skills programme for young parents.
 The course enabled her to grow in confidence, meet other young mums and get the personal support needed to help leave the abusive relationship.
 Trisha sees the project as an important stepping stone in her life where she gained much needed skills and resources that will help her manage on her own.

-Telling us where you're from helps tailor our content specifically to your needs.
+Telling us where you're from and what age group you work with or are in helps tailor our content specifically to your needs.